Jimmy Driftwood: 1960s

 For a time during the 1960s, Driftwood toured the United States and Europe with the Preservation Hall New Orleans jazz band, although as a separate act.
 Back home, he became a folklorist, establishing the Rackensack Folklore Society, an association of local folk singers and musicians, and began performing at the local county fair in Mountain View.
 Driftwood became interested in promoting Arkansas folk music and the local folk performers he knew in the area.
 He invited members of the Mountain View community to perform at a festival of his own devising.
-First held on April 19 and 20 of 1963, this festival grew over the years, and transformed into the annual Arkansas Folk Festival which would attract more than 100,000 people.
+First held on April 19 and 20 of 1963, this festival grew over the years and transformed into the annual Arkansas Folk Festival, which would attract more than 100,000 people.

 Driftwood helped establish the Ozark Folk Center to preserve Ozark Mountain culture.
 The Folk Center was later absorbed into the Arkansas State Park system and remains a popular tourist destination.

 Environmental advocate

 Driftwood became involved with environmental issues when the United States Army Corps of Engineers planned to dam the Buffalo River.
 He worked to defeat the plan, which ultimately resulted in the establishment of Buffalo National River.
-Driftwood had a major role in preserving Blanchard Springs Caverns which later came under management of the United States Forest Service.
+Driftwood had a major role in preserving Blanchard Springs Caverns, which later came under management of the United States Forest Service.
 He recorded the song still heard in the orientation film in the visitor center.

 Driftwood was appointed to direct the Arkansas Parks and Tourism Commission for his environmental efforts.
-He was also named to the Advisory Committee of the Kennedy Center for the Performing Arts in Washington, D.C..
-Due to his extensive knowledge of folk music he was appointed as a musicologist for the National Geographic Society.
+He was also named to the advisory committee of the Kennedy Center for the Performing Arts in Washington, DC.
+Due to his extensive knowledge of folk music, he was appointed as a musicologist for the National Geographic Society.

 Later years

-During his later life Driftwood enjoyed performing free concerts for high school and college students.
+During his later life, Driftwood enjoyed performing free concerts for high-school and college students.
 He died of a heart attack on July 12, 1998, in Fayetteville, Arkansas, at age 91.